Lily Allen Stuns In Lace Underwear & Silk Kimono At London Fashion Week

 She has collaborated with the likes of Mark Ronson, Common, Pink, and Professor Green, to name a few.

 Last year, she released her first book, My Thoughts Exactly.
-The memoir was a success and became a Sunday Times bestseller which she shared with her 5.5 million Twitter followers.
+The memoir was a success and became a Sunday Times bestseller, which she shared with her 5.5 million Twitter followers.

 To keep up with Lily Allen, follow her Instagram account.